Federal Union Negotiates Historic Contract Provisions Extending Key Benefits to Federal Employees in Domestic Partnerships

 care for a newly born or adopted child.

-“This is
+“This

-said NFFE National President William R. Dougan.
+workforce,” said NFFE National President

-“Now, Forest Service employees living in
+William R. Dougan.
+“Now, Forest Service

-care for their loved ones in times of need.
+have the right to care for their loved ones in

-will follow.”
+follow.”

 Effective October 25, new contractual